rt-net/crane_x7_ros/crane_x7_examples/README.md

 # crane_x7_examples

-This package includes example codes for CRANE-X7.
+This package includes examples to control CRANE-X7 using `crane_x7_ros`.

-## Launch CRANE-X7 base packages
+## How to launch CRANE-X7 base packages

 1. Connect a communication cable from CRANE-X7 to a PC.
 1. Open terminal and launch `demo.launch` of `crane_x7_bringup` package.